 Order picking is the process of selecting each item in an order on an individual basis.
 The order picking method is what many warehouses utilize unless they have a better order processing approach in motion.

 Order picking often requires walking back and forth between multiple areas of a warehouse.
 This uses a lot of time and requires employees to memorize various locations with remarkable accuracy.
-Unless you have some experienced pickers, warehouse manager responsibilities include implementing smarter plans for peak labor efficiency.
+Unless you have some experienced pickers, a warehouse manager job description should include implementing smarter plans for peak labor efficiency.

 Since it’s impossible to know what products a customer requests until an order is generated, it’s wise to have an efficient plan in place.
 Asking each picker to go around the warehouse multiple times for different orders expends a lot of time and increases the likelihood of mistakes.